 There we go, striving for progressive overload when cutting is not only possible, it should also be your goal!

 Sure, as you’re getting leaner building strength while in a calorie deficit will be increasingly more difficult, but this doesn’t mean that you shouldn’t try.
 If you adopt the mindset of a warrior where you do your BEST to gain strength when you go to the gym, the better you’ll look once your cut is over.

-Further, making sure that you have well set up training and dieting strategies is increadibly important for maximizing progressive overload when cutting.
+Further, making sure that you have well set up training and dieting strategies is incredibly important for maximizing progressive overload when cutting.

-I learned about most of these strategies when I was going through Greg’s warrior shredding course.
-If you want a step by step guide towards building your physique, then I definitely recommend his courses as they helped me immensely when I finally decided to get my hands on them.
+I learned about most of these strategies when I was going through Radu’s ShredSmart Program.
+If you want a step by step guide towards building your physique, then I definitely recommend his course as it helped me immensely when I finally decided to get my hands on it.

-You can read more about why I recommend his courses here.
+You can read more about why I recommend his course here.